SoftUni-Internal/interactive-content/EN/10-Error-Handling-Unit-Testing-and-SSR/03-Server-Side-Rendering.md

 - The browser downloads the HTML, making the page visible on the end\-user's browser

-- Lastly, the browser downloads the scripts, and by running them, enables user interaction on the site
+- Lastly, the browser downloads the scripts, and by running them, it enables user interaction

 ## Client-Side Rendering